 The meeting will be held via webinar.
 The webinar is open to members of the public.
 Those interested in participating should contact Julie A. Neer at SEDAR (see FOR FURTHER INFORMATION CONTACT) to request an invitation providing webinar access information.
 Please request webinar invitations at least 24 hours in advance of each webinar.

 SEDAR address: 4055 Faber Place Drive, Suite 201, North Charleston, SC 29405.

 FOR FURTHER INFORMATION CONTACT:

 Julie A. Neer, SEDAR Coordinator; (843) 571-4366; email: Julie.email@example.com.

 Start Supplemental Information

-The items of discussion during the Data webinar are as follows:
+The items of discussion in the Assessment Process webinars are as follows:

 Although non-emergency issues not contained in this agenda may come before this group for discussion, those issues may not be the subject of formal action during this meeting.
 Action will be restricted to those issues specifically identified in this notice and any issues arising after publication of this notice that require emergency action under section 305(c) of the Magnuson-Stevens Fishery Conservation and Management Act, provided the public has been notified of the intent to take final action to address the emergency.

 The meeting is physically accessible to people with disabilities.
 Requests for sign language interpretation or other auxiliary aids should be directed to the Council office (see ADDRESSES) at least 5 business days prior to each webinar.